 B. Prior to appointment by the council, each nominee must be certified by the Utah Division of Peace Officer Standards and Training (POST) as qualified to undertake the duties of a special function officer.
-Each nominee shall at their own expense undergo and provide the Council with a copy of a background check and report prepared in accordance with Bureau of Criminal Identification standards, and pay an application fee of five hundred dollars deposited to the Salt Lake County general fund.
+Each nominee shall at their own expense undergo and provide the Council with a copy of a background check and report prepared in accordance with POST standards, as well as an application fee of one thousand dollars deposited to the Salt Lake County general fund.